-All existing Basic EG connections shall comply with the relevant technical requirements that applied at the time of connection.
+All existing Basic EG connections shall comply with the relevant technical requirements that applied at the time the connection was approved to connect to the grid.
 Horizon Power may direct a Proponent to change the settings on an existing Basic EG connection at any time, including to meet the current technical requirements, or for other reasons it determines necessary.